heartandhandstraining/heartandhandstraining.github.io/Mom-is-Free.md

 ![Mom & Dad studying the Bible](https://www.keepandshare.com/userpics/h/e/a/r/tnhandstraining/2020-07/sb/mom_dad_bible-97906915.jpg?ts=1595967472)

 This is the Mom and Dad that I knew growing up.
 This is taken around the time I was 13 years old (1978), not long after moving from Wyoming to the Paonia acreage.
-Mom and Dad were avid Bible together, as they most always were.
+Mom and Dad were avid Bible students which they loved doing together.
 With that, I have decided I will spend more time doing the same.
-[HERE]({{ site.baseurl }}/posts/)
+[HERE]({{ site.baseurl }}/categories/#GOD)